ITC Ltd. – Will it continue to grow strongly?

 Thus, considering all these factors, we can say that the Long Term Future Prospects of ITC Ltd. are Green (Very Good).

 So, is it an investment-worthy company?

-Yes, ITC Ltd. is an investment worthy company, but only at the right price.
+Yes, ITC Ltd. is an investment-worthy company, but only at the right price.
 Being a large cap stock (Market cap of ~ Rs.
-157424.86 Crs.), ITC Ltd. is considered to be a low risk stock as compared to mid and small cap stocks.
-Also, being a FMCG stock it is more or less immune to recessionary pressures.
+157424.86 Crs.), ITC Ltd. is considered to be a low-risk stock as compared to mid and small cap stocks.
+Also, being an FMCG stock it is more or less immune to recessionary pressures.
 Hence, it can be bought at a relatively lesser discount to its MRP.

-Currently, its stock price is at Rs.
-203.75 (as on 22nd Dec’ 2011).
+Currently, it’s the stock price is at Rs.
+203.75 (as on 22nd Dec 2011).
 But, does this price offer an attractive discount to its right value (MRP) or is it over-priced?
 It is always best to invest at an attractive discount to its MRP, to get maximum returns at minimum risk.
 Become a member of MoneyWorks4me.com to know its sensible buy- price and hence take the right action for this company.